ashleymaeconard/ashleymaeconard.github.io/_pages/publications.md

       <a href="https://www.biorxiv.org/content/10.1101/2025.03.10.642480v1.full.pdf">pdf</a> /
       <a href="https://github.com/microsoft/healthfutures-evagg">code</a>
       <br>
-      <p> We leveraged large language model (LLM) frameworks to aggregate and synthesize all necessary rare disease relevant literature and associated content for clinical genomic analysts in a clinical research settings.</p>
+      <p> We developed a large language model (LLM)-powered framework, EvAgg, to aggregate and synthesize rare disease literature and related content, enabling clinical genomic analysts to review patient cases more rapidly and thoroughly in research settings.
+EvAgg reduced case review time by 34% (p < 0.002) and significantly increased the throughput of papers, variants, and cases analyzed.</p>
     </td>
   </tr>
 </table>